 With backgrounds in biology and chemistry, coffee roasting, cafés and restaurants, we take the slow food and locavore movements to heart.
 The history of the Green Mountains and Connecticut River valley and the farms, forests and people are a constant inspiration to us.
 We are most excited when we come up with recipes that evoke the flavors, sights and textures of walking along a forest trail, into a field or through an orchard.
 Believing that chocolate is a versatile ingredient that can be used in recipes that go beyond traditional confectionery, we prefer savory flavors and are most inspired by regional chefs and their cuisine, which often leads us to unusual (yet delicious) combinations and flavor profiles.

-We pair our chocolates with regional ingredients that include Vermont Creamery chévre and créme fraîche, Thomas Dairy and Butterworks Farm buttermilk and cream, local maple from multiple sources, and honey, fruits, mushrooms and herbs from local farmers and foragers as well as from our own garden in the summer.
-We use butter from Vermont Creamery, small producers in the area, and Cabot Creamery, a cooperative that began in Vermont and now sources dairy from farms in New England and in the St. Lawrence Valley of New York state where Dar grew up.
-We regularly meet with a third generation maple producer to ask how this year’s sap is coming along.
-This past season he told us they were looking forward to the cold we’re having that weekend, as the sap stops flowing and re-crystallizes in the roots after the recent warm weather, thus adding to the sweetness in this years syrup.
+We partner with nearby producers and growers to pair our chocolates with regional ingredients that include Vermont chévre and créme fraîche, Thomas Dairy and Butterworks Farm buttermilk and cream, maple from local producers, Atlantic sea salt harvested off the coast of Gloucester, Massachusetts, and honey, seasonal fruits, mushrooms and herbs from local farmers and foragers as well as from our own garden during the summertime.
+We use Vermont butter and butter from Cabot Creamery, a cooperative that began in Vermont and now sources dairy from farms in New England and in the St. Lawrence Valley of New York state where Dar grew up.
+Explore more about the ingredient partnerships we are forging here.

 To reduce our footprint, we don’t use plastic packaging or dividers.
 Our kraft boxes are recyclable and use 100% recycled boxboard and 100% recycled papers, and our cellophane bags are 100% biodegradable and compostable.
 Our paper box bands and bag tags are recyclable.
 We compost or recycle our food and paper waste.

 After giving her confections as gifts over past years Dar was asked to cater several events and weddings, and when a local restauranteur asked us to provide chocolates for their menu we decided it was time to make this a real business.
-We started in September, 2014, and having been growing steadily ever since.
-We now have over 30 wholesale accounts and a steady business out of our factory store, and our chocolates have traveled with customers as far away as Turkey, Kenya, Switzerland, Chile, Mexico, Denmark, Holland and Germany and across the US.
+We started in September, 2014, and having been growing ever since.
+We now have over 40 wholesale accounts and a steady business out of our factory store and online shop, and our chocolates have traveled with customers as far away as Turkey, Kenya, Switzerland, Chile, Mexico, Denmark, Holland and Germany and across the US.

 All of this is great.
 At the same time, it’s important to us to remain a place-based business, rooted in the local farm community and providing the best that southern Vermont produces to a wider audience that appreciates delicious, singular ingredients of superior quality.
 We’ll continue to work with local farmers and producers to come up with fresh, innovative taste pairings, as well as create chocolates we’re proud to have our name on.